Tutoriel & patron | Sac banane en cuir - 2 tailles

 LARGE MODEL VIEW

-Return the piece.
-Sew the right side of the lining P5 and P6 on the lining side of piece P3 and on each side.
+Turn the piece over.
+Sew the right side of the lining P5 and P6 to the lining side of the piece P3 and on each side.
 Sew 7 mm from the edge and stop 1 cm from the bottom for the large model (GM) and 2 cm from the bottom for the small model (PM).
-We preferred to sew the lining part of the leather side to be able to sew more easily 2 mm further than the previous stitching (to have a cleaner finish when turning the pouch over - to avoid seeing stitches).
+We preferred to sew the lining part on the leather side to be able to sew more easily 2 mm further than the previous stitching (to have a cleaner finish when turning the pocket over - avoid seeing stitches).

 SMALL MODEL VIEW